AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.load(uriOrDocument)
    :module: roadrunner

-   Loads an sbml document, given a string for file path, uri, or contents.
+   Loads an SBML document, given a string for file path, URI, or contents.

-   This method also accepts http uri for remote files, however this feature is currently limited to the Mac version, plan on enabling http loading of SBML documents on Windows and Linux shortly.
+   This method also accepts HTTP URI for remote files, however this feature is currently limited to the Mac version, plan on enabling HTTP loading of SBML documents on Windows and Linux shortly.

    Some examples of loading files on Mac or Linux::

-       >>> r.load("myfile.xml")                               # load a file from the current dirctory
+       >>> r.load("myfile.xml")                               # load a file from the current directory
        >>> r.load("/Users/Fred/myfile.xml")                   # absolute path
        >>> r.load("http://sbml.org/example_system.xml")       # remote file

    Or on Windows:

-       >>> r.load("myfile.xml")                                  # load a file from the current dirctory
+       >>> r.load("myfile.xml")                                  # load a file from the current directory
-       >>> r.load("file://localhost/c:/Users/Fred/myfile.xml")   # using a uri
+       >>> r.load("file://localhost/c:/Users/Fred/myfile.xml")   # using a URI

    One may also load the contents of a document::

        >>> myfile = open("myfile.xml, "r")
        >>> contents = file.read()
        >>> r.load(contents)

-   In future version, we will also support loading directly from a libSBML Dcoument object.
+   In future version, we will also support loading directly from a libSBML Document object.

    :param uriOrDocument: A string which may be a local path, URI or contents of an SBML document.
    :type name: str